Page 29

 By Jack Joseph Smith

-He said he was My friend must spin it cleanth Drunk in wind Slight, therefore of wit The love of Nenis Win we knew, after time, Did we ever take apart our troubles Silence has not to do with silver When we lose Lide spinning the long parts of the bridge To kill is good as gold Watch the ring silver is a worse story told Clean is not necescarly good whipped wild without chime Great song without song Music without ear never dearly done, while gouge
+He said he was My friend, must spinn it to cleanth Drunk in wind Slight, therefore of wit The love of Nenis Nin we knew, after time, Did we ever take apart our troubles Silence has not to do with silver When we lose Life spinning the long parts of the bridge To kill is good as gold Watch the ring watch a worse story told Clean is not necesxarly good unhinged wild without chime Great Song without song Music without ear never dearly done, while gouge

 Original Scan